Apple iPhone 13 Mini review: An impressive device, except for the battery

 How we test

 The iPhone 13 Mini was tested extensively over the course of a week and was directly compared with the iPhone 13, iPhone 13 Pro and Pro Max.
+All of the review units were provided by Apple.

 It was used for Internet browsing, daily admin, streaming, social media and photography.
 It was also benchmarked using professional tools.